hongybun/qemu_passthrough_scripts/README.md

 The shutdown scripts are for shutdown protection in Ubuntu 24.04 LTS and `org.gnome.Shell@wayland.service` contains a block to be added to the service on Ubuntu to prevent `gnome-shell` from creating a process on the NVIDIA dGPU on startup.

 ### Specs of computer used for this guide
-Lenovo Legion 7 Pro laptop with Intel Ultra 9 275HX, NVIDIA 5080 Max-Q, 32GB RAM, and 1TB NVMe SSD
+Lenovo Legion Pro 7 16IAX10H laptop with Intel Ultra 9 275HX, NVIDIA 5080 Max-Q, 32GB RAM, and 1TB NVMe SSD

 ### OS
 Ubuntu 24.04 LTS, Windows 11 25H2 (virtual machine)